Skip to main content

 What’s Covered:

 Massachusetts is home to one Ivy League institution, Harvard University, located in Cambridge.
-Founded in 1636, Harvard was the first college not only in the Ivy League, but is the oldest college in the United States.
-While the term “Ivy League” began to reference the athletic conference shared by Harvard and its constituents, the term has grown to represent the prestige that the institutions share, all of which are some of the most highly-ranked schools in the country and are located in the Northeast and Mid-Atlantic.
+Founded in 1636, Harvard was the first college not only in the Ivy League, but in the entire United States!
+While the term “Ivy League” was made to reference the athletic conference shared by Harvard and its constituents, the term has grown to represent the prestige that the institutions share, all of which are some of the most highly ranked schools in the country and are located in the Northeast and Mid-Atlantic regions.

-Being the oldest college in the country, Harvard University paved the way for not only its fellow Ivy Leaguers but all other colleges that followed.
-Beginning as Harvard College in 1636, it was a long road until Harvard University became the school it’s known as today.
+Being the oldest college in the country, Harvard University paved the way for its fellow Ivy Leaguers as well as all other colleges that followed.
+Beginning as New College in 1636, and being named after benefactor John Harvard shortly thereafter, it was a long road until Harvard University became the school it’s known as today.
 Originally focused on theology and classical studies, Harvard began expanding its curriculum in the 18th century to include subjects like law, medicine, and science.

-It wasn’t until nearly the turn of the 20th century that Harvard began pioneering fields of research and technology, and truly became a leader in nearly every single field, offering immensely prestigious programs of study for its undergraduates and graduates, with Harvard now ranked as the #1 Global University in the world.
+It wasn’t until nearly the turn of the 20th century that Harvard began pioneering fields of research and technology, and truly became a leader in nearly every single field, offering immensely prestigious programs of study for its undergraduates and graduates, with Harvard now frequently ranked by many reputable publications as the #1 best university in the world.

 Admissions